Siva-K67/Siva-K67/README.md

   Uses a free LLM (e.g., **Mixtral via OpenRouter**) to summarize large group conversations.
   Helps users decide if they should read the full chat or just the specific sections or skip the whole chat altogether.

+- 🕵️ **Decoy Chat Feature:**
+  When a chat is opened, a fake but believable conversation is displayed by default.
+  Entering a secret keyword instantly switches to the real conversation.
+  Closing the chat resets it back to the fake version for privacy protection.

 </details>

 <details>